On this page本页内容

 Multi-document transactions performance on a single-member replica set are not indicative of performance on a replica set with more than one member.

-shell will cause an error if you use the session associated with the global db
+The shell prompt in the mongo shell will cause an error if you use the session associated with the global db object to run transactions.

 # Fixed in 4.0.1